Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_terraform_github/devops_dcm_terraform_github.md

 <img src="assets/devops_dcm_terraform_github-1.png" width="600" />

-This guide will provide step-by-step instructions for how to build a simple CI/CD pipeline for Snowflake with GitHub Actions and Terraform.
+This quickstart will provide step-by-step instructions for how to build a simple CI/CD pipeline for Snowflake with GitHub Actions and Terraform.
 My hope is that this will provide you with enough details to get you started on your DevOps journey with Snowflake, GitHub Actions, and Terraform.

 DevOps is concerned with automating the development, release and maintenance of software applications.
 As such, DevOps is very broad and covers the entire Software Development Life Cycle (SDLC).
 The landscape of software tools used to manage the entire SDLC is complex since there are many different required capabilities/tools, including: